YuyangGao/RES/README.md

 2. For the requested data, please find the 'data.csv' in the root dir
 3. Explanation visualization can be find in 'attention' folder

-Below are some sample explanations comparsion of RES and other methods.
+Below are some sample explanations visualization results on RES and other comparison methods.
 The model-generated explanations are represented by the heatmaps overlaid on the original image samples, where more importance is given to the area with a warmer color.

 <img src="https://github.com/YuyangGao/RES/blob/main/example_figs/Fig2_re.png" alt="drawing" width="1500"/>